Key Personnel

 Trevor Jones

-Satellite Communications Systems Analyst
+Senior Satellite Communications Systems Analyst

-Trevor Jones has over +35 years’ experience in the space business including 20 years combined consulting and customer resident monitoring of satellite and payload construction, assembly and test.
+Trevor Jones has over 40 years’ experience in the space business including 20 years combined consulting and customer resident monitoring of satellite and payload construction, assembly and test.

 Following his graduation in 1977 with honours in Physics, Trevor joined Marconi Space and Defence Systems in Portsmouth, UK.
 As a senior system engineer at Marconi, Trevor’s responsibilities included analysing MARECS (Inmarsat I) communication payload equipment for nuclear radiation dosages, writing and updating the MARECS payload operations requirements handbook, and Passive Intermodulation (PIM) testing on MARECS payloads with multipaction tests on critical equipment.
 As payload systems analyst for MARECS B and B2, his tasks included performance analysis at payload level, devising diagnostic tests for payload anomalies, writing payload test reports, and support for the delivery and buy-off of the MARECS satellite payloads.

-In 1985 Mr Jones joined British Aerospace, Stevenage, UK and became the BAe customer resident payload engineer in Hughes Aircraft Corporation, Los Angeles to monitor progress on the design, construction and test of the Inmarsat 2 payload.
+In 1985 Trevor joined British Aerospace, Stevenage, UK and became the BAe customer resident payload engineer in Hughes Aircraft Corporation, Los Angeles to monitor progress on the design, construction and test of the Inmarsat 2 payload.
 From 1987-1997 Trevor was appointed as RF Systems Analyst at the European Space Agency (ESTEC), Noordwijk, Netherlands where he worked primarily on communications systems engineering for both a number of in-house projects as well as an RF consultant to a number of external clients.

 Trevor’s key skills and expertise includes: